Horatio N. Hovey House: History

 Horatio N. Hovey was born in 1853 in Oakland County, Michigan.
 In 1867 the family moved to Muskegon, and Horatio began work in a local grocery store.
 The next year he began working at the Post Office, where he worked until 1875.
 That year, using money he had saved, Hovey went into business with Elias W. Merrill, establishing a hardware firm under the name of Merrill and Hovey.
 In 1881 Hovey partnered with J.B.
 McCracken to open a sawmill, and the two ran a successful limbering business for the next 18 years.

 While working at the post office, Hovey Hovey met Nellie Merrill, daughter of then-Postmaster Elias W. Merrill.
 The two were married in 1874, and eventually had four children.
 In 1889, the couple built this Queen Anne house for their family.
-In November of 1903, Horatio Hovey merged his lumber operations with those of T.C.
+In November 1903, Horatio Hovey merged his lumber operations with those of T.C.
 Starret, and moved his family to Detroit.

 Hovey sold his house in 1903, after which it was used as a private residence, then as a home for delinquent boys, a dress shop, a restaurant known as the Houston House Restaurant and Banquet Room, and a ladies' tea room.
 In 1979, the Hovey House was purchased by Mills Property Management Corporation, and in 1984 the house was restored and converted into office space.
 In 1998 the house was purchased by Frederick and Ann Bleakley, who opened the Bleakley Law Offices in the building.